Photo via CTA-EU on Flickr

 • How do gender disparities impact access to opportunities in green agriculture?

 Meaningful stakeholder engagement, particularly involving youth and young women, is essential to the research process, fostering inclusive, equitable, and sustainable transitions in Africa’s food systems.
 We encourage all interested parties to apply, with a special invitation to youth-led organizations and African knowledge institutions.
 Applications are welcome from both individuals and organizations.
+The lead researcher has to be African or of African descent (meaning they are born in Africa and have lived experiences on the continent).

 Please note that the deadline for the submission of questions is 9 December 2024, questions can be submitted in English or French.